September 19–23 is National Postdoc Appreciation Week

 NICHD Annual Postbac Seminar Series: Professional Development and Career Exploration

-The next cycle of our Annual Postbac Seminar Series begins this month!
+The next cycle of our Annual Postbac Seminar Series begins next month!

-The year’s course will take place (virtually*) on Wednesdays, from 1 to 2 p.m.
+The year’s series will take place (virtually*) on Wednesdays, from 1 to 2 pm.
 The intent is to create a comfortable environment within a small group of peers to help postbacs improve their analytical skills as scientists, while expanding their knowledge of biomedical research and its relevance to human health.